Coonskin (film): Release

 When the film was finished, a showing was planned at the Museum of Modern Art.
-However, the Congress of Racial Equality (CORE) surrounded the building, in a protest led by Elaine Parker.
+The Congress of Racial Equality (CORE) surrounded the building, in a protest led by chairman Elaine Parker.
 Gregg Kilday of the Los Angeles Times interviewed Larry Kardish, a museum staff member, and Kardish recalled that "About halfway into the film about ten members of CORE showed up.
 They walked up and down the aisles and were very belligerent.
 In my estimation they were determined not to like the film.
 Apparently some of their friends had read the script of the movie and in their belief it was detrimental to the image of blacks [...]
 The question-and-answer session with Bakshi that followed quickly collapsed into the chaos of a shouting match."

 Animation historian Jerry Beck did not recall any disturbance during the screening, but said there were racist catcalls during the question-and-answer session, and Bakshi's talk was cut short.
 "It wasn't much of a madhouse, but it was kind of wild for the Museum of Modern Art."

 Following the showing, the Paramount Building in New York City was picketed by CORE.
-Elaine Parker, chairman of the Harlem chapter of CORE, had spoken out against the film in January 1975.
-She told Variety that the film "depicts us as slaves, hustlers and whores.
+Parker protested the film in January 1975, telling Variety that it "depicts us as slaves, hustlers and whores.
 It's a racist film to me, and very insulting."
 The Los Angeles chapter of CORE demanded that Paramount not release the film, claiming that it was "highly objectionable to the black community."
-The NAACP had written a letter describing the film as a difficult satire, but supported it.
+The NAACP wrote a letter describing the film as a difficult satire, but supported it.